Summary

 SELECT add_retention_policy('readings_5min', INTERVAL '1 year');

-add_retention_policy drops a chunk, the raw data is gone.
-Export to Parquet on S3 first if you need long-term raw data access for compliance or ML training.
+add_retention_policy drops a chunk, the raw data are gone.
+Export to Parquet on S3 should precede retention if long-term raw data access is required for compliance or ML training.

 Real-World Example: Manufacturing Plant

-Let us walk through a complete real-world scenario to tie everything together.
-Imagine a manufacturing plant with the following setup:
+A complete real-world scenario ties the preceding elements together.
+Consider a manufacturing plant with the following configuration:

 - 3 buildings (A, B, C) on a single campus